 If you outsource content, it’s almost guaranteed to be bland because the individual writing it won’t have anything new to say.
 They likely don’t know an industry the way a true insider would.
 They might be going off of generic research.
 They won’t have the insight or experience to take risks or share a new perspective.

-It's difficult for an outsourced writer to access the insights of actual experts within the company.
-Accordingly, the content they produce is not going to stand out, and it’s not going to represent a business with passion and precision.
+It’s difficult for an agency or freelancewriter to access the insights of actual experts within the company.
+Accordingly, the content they produce is not going to stand out, and is unlikely to represent a business with passion and precision.

 Furthermore, many agencies are only producing three or four articles per month for their clients.